 forWater Glass with Hole

-Note: Time Constant = Level / Outflow Rate, Gain = 1 / Time Constant
+(Time Constant = Level / Flow Rate, Gain = 1 / Time Constant)

-At a Level of 2 cups the Outflow Rate is 0.08 cups per second (yellow highlight).
+At a level of 2 cups the flow rate is 0.08 cups per second

 see table, above